 Pvt.
 John Christian Spencer was the son of Cecil and Rose Spencer and was born on December 8, 1916, in Zenda Township in Walworth County, Wisconsin.
 When John was a child, his family moved to 385 Western Avenue in Janesville.
 He attended grade school, in Janesville, and was a 1935 graduate of Janesville High School.
-After high school, he worked as a truck driver for the Highway Trailer Company in Edgarton, Wisconsin.
+While in high school, he joined the local Wisconsin National Guard tank company and was promoted to corporal in February 1936.
+When his enlistment ended, he apparently did not reenlist.
+To support himself, he worked as a truck driver for the Highway Trailer Company in Edgarton, Wisconsin.
 He registered for the draft on October 16, 1940, and did not name a next-of-kin.
-John knew that with the start of a draft that it would just be a matter of time before he would be inducted into the army, so he decided to join the Wisconsin National Guard.
-He was the third man to join before the 32nd Tank Company was called to federal service.
-The company was federalized at 7:00 A.M. on November 25, 1940, as A Company, 192nd Tank Battalion, and the soldiers received physicals the same day.
-Some men who were federalized in the morning were civilians by the afternoon after failing their physicals.
-The rest of the company lived in the armory for the next few days.
+John knew that with the start of a draft that it would just be a matter of time before he would be inducted into the army, so he decided to reenlist in the Wisconsin National Guard and was the third man to join before the 32nd Tank Company was called to federal service.

 During their free time during the week, the men could go to one of the three movie theaters on the outpost.
 The movies were newer, but they were never the latest films.
 They sat around and talked, played basketball, bowled, and played football.
 As the weather got warmer, the men tried to play baseball as often as possible in the evenings.
 At 9:00 P.M., when lights went out, most went to sleep.
 On weekends, men with passes frequently went to Louisville which was 35 miles north of the fort, while others went to Elizabethtown sixteen miles south of the fort.
 Those men still on the base used the dayroom to read since it was open until 11:00 P.M.